MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/bitwise-query/$bitsAllSet.md

 })
 ```

-This query will return documents where the `storeId` field has both the first and second bits set.
+This query would return documents where the `storeId` field has both the first and second bits set.

 ### Example 2: Find stores with specific bits set in `totalStaff.fullTime`